Kathy Maister's Start Cooking

 When cooking large pieces of meat you have to make sure you are choosing the correct cooking method that is appropriate to the cut of meat.

 Corn beef brisket requires long, slow, moist cooking, either on the stove top or in the oven.
+(How to Cook Like Your Grandmother has an excellent photo-tutorial on cooking corned beef in the oven.)
 I’ll show you the stove-top version.

 Set the brisket in a large heavy pot with a lid.